goktugcy/RediSync/README.md

   ],
 );

 // Add it to your PSR-15 stack (Mezzio, Slim, etc.).
-Middleware caches only GET requests.
+Middleware caches only GET/HEAD by default.
-// To bypass caching: send header X-Bypass-Cache: 1
+// To bypass caching: send header X-Bypass-Cache: 1.
+Responses include X-RediSync-Cache: HIT|MISS and Age.
 ```

 ## 🧾 Write-through DB ➜ Cache